apify/apify-docs/docs/tutorials/scraping_dynamic_content.md

 ## [](#quick-summary) Quick summary

 Use these helper functions to wait for data.
-Pass in time in milliseconds or a selector to wait for.
+Pass in time in milliseconds or the [CSS selector](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) to wait for.

 * `page.waitForTimeout` or `page.waitForSelector` in [Puppeteer](https://pptr.dev) (or **Puppeteer Scraper** ([apify/puppeteer-scraper](https://apify.com/apify/puppeteer-scraper))).
 E.g. `await page.waitForTimeout(10000)` - waits for 10 seconds.